cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 - added atributes to the model files
 - did research on how to correctly build the model file and how they will be connected to the database in terms of the entities
 ### 01/15/2026
 - added the repositories under the files
+- did research for the datase on how to connect the users thought microsoft or oracle sqlite